lmendiboure/5G-Course/SDN/ReadME.md

 OpenFlow has many advantages.
 For example, it is very easy to add new rules to modify the behavior of the switch and add new features.
 For instance, you could decide to duplicate all or part of the traffic destined for a port to another port, for example to "plug in" a device controlling the traffic.

 **Q.26** When looking at the different fields of a *FlowMod* command, which part corresponds to the instructions (see https://programmerall.com/article/60675193/)?
-Which field corresponds here in the addflow function?
+Which field is present in the addflow function?

 **Q.27** Now that you have identified the field that needs to be changed, add a new rule and duplicate the traffic to host 10.0.0.3.